Most inherited cases of breast cancer are associated with one of two abnormal genes: BRCA1 (BReast CAncer gene one) or BRCA2 (BReast CAncer gene two).

 Everyone has BRCA1 and BRCA2 genes.
 The function of the BRCA genes is to repair cell damage and keep breast cells growing normally.
 But when these genes contain abnormalities or mutations that are passed from generation to generation, the genes don't function normally and breast cancer risk increases.
 Abnormal BRCA1 and BRCA2 genes may account for up to 10% of all breast cancers, or 1 out of every 10 cases.

 Women with an abnormal BRCA1 or BRCA2 gene:

-- have between about 40% and 85% lifetime risk of developing breast cancer
+- have about a 69% to 72% lifetime risk of developing breast cancer

 Breast cancers associated with an abnormal BRCA1 or BRCA2 gene tend to develop in younger women and occur more often in both breasts than cancers in women without these abnormal genes.